karimayachi/html-console-output/README.md

 ### NPM

-In your project add the module as a dependency
+Add the module to your project as a dependency
 ```shell
 npm i html-console-output
 ```

-Add the module ES6-style
+Import the module ES6-style
 ```typescript
 import 'html-console-output';
 ```